-Reverse mortgages offer Baby Boomers a to a way effectively “reverse” all or some of their mortgage payments to unlock their home’s built-up equity value without losing the right to live there (in most cases.)
+Reverse mortgages offer Baby Boomers a way to effectively refinance and “reverse” all or some of their mortgage payments to unlock their home’s built-up equity value without losing the right to live there (in most cases.)

-For example, let’s say you’ve been paying a mortgage for your home for ten years and have paid in $70,000 over this period.
-Taking out a reverse mortgage for your property would allow you to access some or all of that money.
+For example, let’s say you’ve been paying a mortgage loan on your home for ten years and have paid in $70,000 over this period.
+Taking out a reverse mortgage for your property would afford you the ability to access some or all of that money.

-A reverse mortgage is essentially a type of loan in which you borrow money against your home’s purchased equity.
+A reverse mortgage is essentially a type of loan in which you become borrowers of money against your home’s purchased equity.

 Most reverse mortgage loans are only available to those aged 62 and over.
 The loan is usually only repayable once the debtor passes away or stops using the property as their primary residence.